1. There is no free spot at the day and location of my preference. What will happen with my application?

 At the end of term 1 and term 3 you are welcome to join the open class to see what the teacher and the kids have done during the classes the past few months.
 They will show you little bits from the previous themes.

 Some children like to wear a leotard.
 Sweatpants and t-shirt, or loose clothing is also fine though.
-Preferably no street shoes on the dance floor because of hygiene!
+In case of hygiene and safety, ballet shoes with a soft sole are obligated in dance class.
+It’s OK if you don’t have ballet shoes during the first two trial classes.
+If you decide to continue dancing after the second trial class you can easily buy ballet shoes with the teacher in class or on our webshop.
 For the most beautiful leotards, ballet shoes and tutu’s of great quality, go to our webshop!

 During the classes we work with a theme that is supported by a book and drawings and is translated into movement.
 The children learn different dance styles: modern dance, classical ballet, musical and jazz dance.
 The theme’s change every three weeks and it’s connected to their experiences and perceptions.
 Within every theme we work on their gross and fine motor skills, coordination, strength, musicality, expression, confidence and mostly having fun!
 Do you want to know about which themes we are dancing?
 Please do take a look at Instagram and Facebook.

 12. Which kind of music do you use during the classes?

 Because we work with different themes during the dance classes, the music we use is also very diverse.
 Piano music, music from different countries, drum music, film music, pop music; music the children will not often hear at any other place.

 13. How long is one term?